When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Does Pumping Burn As Many Calories As Breastfeeding?

 Yes, pumping burns a similar amount of calories as breastfeeding.
-Both actions involve the production of breast milk, which requires energy and, therefore, calorie burn.
+The energy expenditure comes from the production of the milk itself, not the method of extraction.

 How Many Times a Day Should I Pump While Breastfeeding?